South Powell Divide

 - Season: June to September

-This trip involves camping and everyone is expected to pack their own food and equipment.
+Please note that this trip involves camping and everyone is expected to help carry some group gear which can include some food and equipment.
 If you're looking for something a little easier check out our Sunshine Coast Trail trip which runs hut-to-hut along the sunshine coast.

 Waiver & Risk Management: